destruc7i0n/nani/README.md

 - MyAnimeList updating support
 - Much more...

-<sub>* Streaming will not work on many newer shows from the website, sadly Crunchyroll is adding CORS headers.
-I'm working on a public solution for this.</sub>
+<sub>* Streaming will not work on many newer shows in the browser.
+Use the desktop app.</sub>

 ## Development
 To run in development, run